gregyenney/Coursera_GettingAndCleaningData/CodeBook.md

 ---

 This code book describes the tidy data set based on the "Human Activity Recognition Using Smartphones Dataset Version 1.0".
-This data set was produced as the final project in the Getting and Recording data course.
+The tidy data set was produced as the final project in the Getting and Cleaning Data course.

 Included in the data set are: